SanMuHe/raspberrypi-setup/README.md

 sudo apt full-upgrade
 ```

+Per [here](https://www.raspberrypi.org/documentation/raspbian/updating.md) suggested, that `full-upgrade` is used in preference to a simple `upgrade`, as it also picks up any dependency changes that may have been made.

 If your SD card is running out of space, your can free up some space with `sudo apt-get clean`.
 It will delete the downloaded package files (.deb files) from `/var/cache/apt/archives`.

 ## Raspi-config